+If unavailability period has already started and "Loss of Connectivity" event is subscribed for the UE by AF, then AMF considers the remaining time in the Unavailability Period (if available) when constructing the "Loss of Connectivity" event report towards the NEF and the Unavailability Period is reported to the respective subscribed AF.

 Unless the AMF indicated that the UE is not required to perform a Registration procedure when the unavailability period has ended, is delayed or is cancelled, then once the event which makes the UE unavailable is completed in the UE or the event is delayed to a future time or cancelled in the UE, the UE triggers Registration procedure.
 The UE may also trigger a Registration procedure before the Unavailability Period has started for other reasons.
 Depending on the UE state, the Registration procedure can be Initial Registration procedure or Mobility Registration Update procedure.

 If the UE determines an upcoming loss of coverage no longer applies or determines a new Start of Unavailability Period or Unavailability Period Duration related to the upcoming loss of coverage, the UE sends a new Registration Request.